Last Updated on June 29, 2022 by Rebecca Huff

 Skin Care Routine for Rosacea a.m.

-- Cleanser – Ocean Cleansing Milk – An ultra-gentle cleanser for those with sensitive, mature or sun-damaged skin.
+- Best Cleanser for Rosacea – Ocean Cleansing Milk – An ultra-gentle cleanser for those with sensitive, mature or sun-damaged skin.
 Highly effective and calming for rosacea.
 Osea's Ocean Cleansing Milk is a creamy wash that quickly soothes inflammation and redness while moisturizing dry skin.
 DPHP a plant-based amino acid compound is added to firm and restore elasticity.
+(I've found this type of facial cleanser work better than foam cleansers for my rosacea as it is an especially hydrating cleanser.)

-- Moisturizer.
-CV Skin Labs Calming Moisture is an antioxidant-rich moisturizer that calms redness and deeply hydrates.
+- Best Moisturizer to hydrate – CV Skin Labs Calming Moisture is an antioxidant-rich moisturizer that calms redness and deeply hydrates.
 The ingredients repair chronically dry and flushed skin and leaves behind a healthy glow.
 It was created for all sensitive skin types, so it is ideal for soothing irritated skin.
 (Including from microdermabrasion, laser treatments, retinol use, chemical peels, excess sun exposure or chemotherapy.)

-- Serum with hyaluronic acid or one that contains the antioxidant vitamin c
+- Best Serum – Choose one with hyaluronic acid or one that contains the antioxidant vitamin c.
+The best serum I've found for Rosacea is Ursa Major Brighten Up Vitamin C Serum.

 - Moisturizing primer with broad-spectrum sunscreen for the face.
 Worn alone or under foundation, it has light-diffusing minerals that improve the appearance of my skin.
 This CC Cream contains organic aloe juice to hydrate, decrease inflammation, ease redness, and diminish the appearance of small lines.
 Bonus, it contains 10% zinc oxide to protect the skin.